 Revelation 20 is the only text in the Bible that specifically says "first resurrection."
 Not only so, but neither Revelation 20 nor any other text in the Bible specifically speaks of a "second resurrection."
 In 20:14, "the lake of fire" is identified as "the second death."
 However, nothing is specifically identified as being "the second resurrection."
 Since a "second resurrection" is nowhere identified as such, we must exercise great care in attempting to determine what is meant by the "first resurrection."

-"The dead in Christ will rise first," in 1 Thessalonians 4:16,17, is not a reference to any "first resurrection."
+"The dead in Christ shall rise first," in 1 Thessalonians 4:16-17, is not a reference to any "first resurrection."
 The rising first in that context has nothing to do with the resurrection of other dead persons.
 Rather, "first" in that text is in relationship to the living saints when Jesus comes.
-It says, "The dead in Christ will rise first.
-Then we who are alive and remain shall be caught up."
+It says, "The dead in Christ shall rise first: then we which are alive and remain shall be caught up."
 It is simply saying that the dead saints will be raised first before the live saints are caught up in the air with them.